 Meal kits changing the game

-As online grocery shopping becomes more commonplace, HelloFresh (an Accredited Partner) President Tobias Hartmann thinks the move to grocery stores will benefit both grocers and consumers alike.
+As online grocery shopping becomes more commonplace, HelloFresh (an Authorized Partner) President Tobias Hartmann thinks the move to grocery stores will benefit both grocers and consumers alike.

 “Our retail line reduces the pressure on grocers to create these meals themselves and easily integrates into growing areas of their business such as online grocery and delivery,” Hartmann said in a statement.

 For more information on top grocery stores, visit ConsumerAffairs' Grocery Store guide here.